ROCm/rocm-examples/Libraries/rocSPARSE/level_3/bsrmm/README.md

-# rocSPARSE Level-3 BSR Matrix--Matrix Multiplication
+# rocSPARSE Level-3 BSR Matrix-Matrix Multiplication
 ## Description
-This example illustrates the use of the `rocSPARSE` level 3 sparse matrix--matrix multiplication using BSR storage format.
+This example illustrates the use of the `rocSPARSE` level 3 sparse matrix-matrix multiplication using BSR storage format.

 The operation calculates the following product: